 We reserve the right to vary particulars and prices shown in our brochure and on our website at any time after the date of publication.
 Prices, discounts, supplements and special offers advertised in the brochure or elsewhere may be withdrawn or changed.
 Prices may go up or down.
 We may only amend the price of your holiday after issuing your confirmation invoice in accordance with Section headed Surcharges.
 Prices for flight-inclusive holidays will include the amount which we are required to pay to the Civil Aviation Authority as part of the ATOL Protection Contribution (“APC”).
 If you choose to cancel you flight the APC will not be refundable in any circumstances.

-All fares are payable in pounds sterling, as listed in our brochure and on our website .A deposit of 20-25% (Depending on the cruise) will be required to make a booking with us or occasionally up to 100% to access an early booking discount.
+All fares are payable in pounds sterling, as listed in our brochure and on our website .A deposit of 20-25% with a minimum of £300 (Depending on the cruise) will be required to make a booking with us or occasionally up to 100% to access an early booking discount.
 Payment of your deposit does not mean that you have a contract with us – a contract only exists when we issue the confirmation invoice (see Section 1 above).
 We will generally require payment of the balance 100 days before your departure date although in some cases we may require this to be paid earlier depending on the particular cruise and this will be advised when you book and confirmed in your booking confirmation.
 If you do not pay the balance by the due date we have the right to treat your booking as cancelled and keep your deposit.
 Payment must be made bycheque, bank transfer, debit or credit card.